fwcd/kotlin-language-server/README.md

 # kotlin-language-server
-This project implements a [language server](https://microsoft.github.io/language-server-protocol/) using the internal APIs of the [Kotlin compiler](https://github.com/JetBrains/kotlin/tree/master/compiler).
+This project implements a [language server](https://microsoft.github.io/language-server-protocol/) using the internal APIs of the [Kotlin compiler](https://github.com/JetBrains/kotlin/tree/master/compiler) and a VSCode extension using the language server.

 ## Getting Started
 See [BUILDING.md](BUILDING.md) for build instructions.